Summer Hiking: What Should I Wear to Hike in Hot Weather?

 This Capilene Cool Trail Shirt from Patagonia is a great shirt for hiking in hot weather.
 It’s loose fitting, flowy, and made of breathable materials.

-The moisture-wicking fabric dries quickly.
-It pulls sweat from your skin to evaporate and cool you down.
+Hiking shirts should be made of a moisture-wicking fabric that dries quickly and pulls sweat from your skin to evaporate and cool you down.

 This short sleeve shirt also has built-in odor control, which is great if you plan to be sweating a lot on the trail.